lizbradley/PHETS/README.md

 notes), and generates a movie over a range note indexes (pitch).
 Tau and crop may be set explicity or automatically.
-The `save_worms` option will save all embedded trajectories which are generated for the movie to `output/DCE/saved_worms`.
-These may then be passed as arguments to the functions in `PH`.
+The `save_worms` option will save all embedded trajectories which are generated for the movie to text files in`output/DCE/saved_worms`.
+These may then be passed as input to the functions in `PH`.

 #### PH: persistent homology